Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description implies the tool is for aggregation tasks but does not explicitly state when to use it versus alternatives like search_records.
-No guidance on prerequisites or exclusions is provided, which would improve clarity.
+The description implies the tool is for aggregation tasks, but does not explicitly state when to use it versus alternatives.
+It lacks guidance on prerequisites, when not to use, or comparison with siblings like aggregate_across_instances.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.